vivipolli/web3-hackathon-vottun/README.md

 This document provides a step-by-step guide to setting up, uploading metadata, and minting NFTs on the Vottun and Arbitrum networks.

 ---

+## Project Concept
+### NFTs:
+The project issues NFTs to voluntary reserve owners.
+These are landowners who either purchased land to protect it or decided to protect land they already own.
+After verification, landowners joining our network receive an NFT that certifies the preservation of their land, including its specific characteristics.
+This certificate also grants access to the **Protectors of the Forest DAO**.

+### Tokens:
+Tokens enable investment in the lands—each property will have its own business model.
+For example, in the case of Marcela's land, which is the first in the network, investments will fund fencing the area and constructing a lodging center for artistic immersion experiences.

+### Real Business Model:
+While tokens may be symbolic and gain liquidity over time, the primary strategy is to form partnerships with DeFi companies or DAOs.
+These entities can issue specific tokens to sell to their clients or create other types of partnerships that generate revenue for these preservation areas.

 ## Step-by-Step Guide